zako05/js-testing-2023/README.md

-# js-testing-2023
-Presentation of "State of Javascript testing in 2023".
+# State of JS Testing 2023